santi1110/bd-dynamodb-delete-task-tracker-1/README.md

 The unit tests in `TaskDAOTest` are set-up with a mock database so that you can test your methods offline.
 The `main()` method is set-up in `TaskApp` so that you can connect to the real `TaskTracker` table and test your methods that way.

-When you've finished writing your code and testing, make sure `rde workflow run dynamodbdeleteiterators-prework-tasktracker1` is passing and push.

 HINTS:
 * [I'm getting the error `'no HASH key value present'` when I attempt to delete an item.](./hints/hint-01.md)